OpenFLUID/openfluid/doc/contents/dev_signature.md

 }
 ```

 Note: From OpenFLUID 2.1 to 2.2: In most cases, the migration of a simulator can be done automatically through DevStudio "Try to migrate" button or command line "openfluid migrate-ware".
 This migration will automatically convert the signature from the C++ file into a corresponding json file.
-For more information, see the page dedicated to ware migration(TOIMPL)
+For more information, see the [page dedicated to ware migration on Community](https://community.openfluid-project.org/scidev/simupdate/).

 ## Identification {#dev_signature_id}